How to Spend 4 Days in Amsterdam: The Best Itinerary

 After a busy morning of sightseeing, it’s about time for a quick snack, and what would be a better way to treat yourself than trying the famous stroopwafels?

-Just 260 meters (0.16 miles) from the Bloemenmarkt, you’ll find Van Wonderen Stroopwafels, the most buzzing spot in the capital for these sweet caramel-filled waffle cookies.
+Just a short walk from Bloemenmarkt, you’ll find Van Wonderen Stroopwafels, the most buzzing spot in the capital for these sweet caramel-filled waffle cookies.

 You can expect to find a line outside at any time of day, but the minute you tuck into your chocolate, marshmallow, or Lotus-topped stroopwafel, I think you’ll find that they’re worth the wait.